KhanDoors/skportfolio/src/pages/company/index.md

 40 billion in revenues

-### num 1 largeest professional services firm in the world
+### num 1 largest professional services firm in the world

 ## values: